 Master of Accounting Admissions

 At the discretion of the department, applications will continue to be reviewed after the application deadline on a space-available basis.
-We are currently unable to accept applications to the Master of Accounting (MAcc) program from international applicants who will study on an F-1 student visa that is sponsored by Loyola University Maryland.
+Please review international applicant deadlines below.

 The MAcc program focuses on applicants who have a bachelor's degree in accounting or the following equivalent prerequisite coursework: